interkosmos/fortran-sqlite3/README.md

 The program opens a database `example.sqlite`, creates the table `example_table`, inserts some values, then reads them back in, and prints them to console.

-The module `sqlite_util` contains C interoperability functions/interfaces to convert C char pointer to Fortran allocatable character.
+The module `sqlite3_util` contains C interoperability functions/interfaces to convert C char pointer to Fortran allocatable character.

 ```fortran